mcstastney/TeamGreen/README.md

 So I did things a bit backwards - I taught a subject, and now I'm learning it!
 With over ten years encouraging young girls to consider a career in tech, I have made the jump myself.

 Previous CFG degree projects:
-- An app in JavaScript where users can find their perfect houseplant by filtering on criteria such as sunlight and room humidity.
+- [Find your perfect houseplant](https://github.com/jourzy/search-plants) - An app in JavaScript where users can find their perfect houseplant by filtering on criteria such as sunlight and room humidity.
-- An app in Python where users can search for Yoga poses and add them to a Yoga practice, saved to a text file.
+- [Yoga practice generator](https://github.com/jourzy/yoga-practice-generator) - An app in Python where users can search for Yoga poses and add them to a Yoga practice, saved to a text file.
-- A database for a therapist, assisting with diary management and bookings, recording session notes and client data, as well as keeping track of income and expenses.
+- [Therapy database](https://github.com/jourzy/therapy-database) - A database for a therapist, assisting with diary management and bookings, recording session notes and client data, as well as keeping track of income and expenses.

 In this assignment I will be using GitHub for version control, creating branches to work on adding functionality and creating pull requests so that my team can review and merge changes.